Volvo Redblock engine: B17

-Special version for certain European export markets (e.g. Greece, Israel) with shorter stroke than the B19, 88.9 × 71.85 mm bore and stroke for 1784 cc displacement.
+Special version for certain export markets (e.g. Greece, Israel) with shorter stroke than the B19, 88.9 × 71.85 mm bore and stroke for 1784 cc displacement.

 B19 Turbo

 The 1986 cc 107 kW B19ET was sold in certain markets where engines of over 2-litre displacement were heavily taxed, such as Italy.
 The engine has the same stroke as all other redblocks, the smaller displacement is the result of a smaller bore at 88.9x80 mm.
 It is a very robust engine with forged pistons (made by Kolbenschmidt).
 The B19 later evolved into the B200 low friction engine.

 B23 Turbo

 The B23ET and B23FT motors were offered for two years only in the 1983 and 1984 Volvo 700 series.
 Both the B23ET and B23FT are somewhat unusual in the 700 series, as they were the only turbo motors offered in the 700 series with a block mounted distributor, forged pistons and a forged crankshaft.
 The B23ET was the only redblock known to be equipped with a small coolant passage version of the higher flowing 405 cylinder head, the FT had to make do with normal 398 head.
 As these motors predate the low-friction B200 and B230 turbos and are equipped with forged pistons and crank, they are often considered one of the most robust Volvo turbo motors.